 What if my pet needs to lose weight?

 A raw diet contains lean muscle meats and no additives like sugary grains or fruits and veggies.
-Naturally they will lose weight as fat is replaced with lean muscle (35).
-Especially with ferrets you do not want them to lose a ton of weight quickly (36, 37).
-This can cause severe health issues.
-1 lb may seem minor to us humans but that is a lot for a small animal like a ferret.
+Naturally, they will lose weight as fat is replaced with lean muscle (32).

 How many meals should I feed?

-When feeding your ferret provide at least two meals a day, but 3 or more is better.
+When feeding your dog provide at least two meals a day.
 Simply take the amount of food needed to be fed in a day and split into however many meals you want to feed.

 How long should I let the food stay out for?

-While most kits and younger ferrets are easy to transition and often can do so cold turkey, older ferrets or those kibble addicts out there may be hard.
+While most puppies and younger dogs are easy to transition and often can do so cold turkey, some older dogs or those kibble addicts out there may be harder to transition.